 Once the domain name is registered it comes in active state and can be renewed for a period not to exceed a maximum of 10 years.

-Redemption period generally lasts for 30 days during which the domain can still be renewed by the original owner for $175+normal registration fees.
+Redemption period generally lasts for 30 days during which the domain can still be renewed by the original owner for redemption fee+normal registration fees.
+Redemption fee varies from registrar to registrar is generally quite high.

 If the domain is still not renewed by the owner in redemption period then domain name goes into pending delete phase.This lasts for 5 days.
 After 5 days the domain will be deleted and available to public for registration.